 PSST!
 I just reviewed Home Chef's NEW faster meal options - Oven Ready and Fast & Fresh - click here to read the review!

 We recently tried out Home Chef, a meal kit delivery service.
 These services have been immensely popular lately and there are now several companies that offer this type of subscription.
-Pricing, meal selection, and delivery options vary depending on which company you choose, so hopefully this review will help you make an informed decision if you’re in the market to give one of these services a try.
-When you’re finished reading, please leave me a comment and let me know if you’ve tried Home Chef and tell me what you thought!
+Pricing, meal selection, and delivery options vary depending on which company you choose, so hopefully as you are reading Home Chef reviews, this one will help you make an informed decision if you're in the market to give one of these services a try.
+When you're finished reading, please leave me a comment and let me know if you've tried Home Chef and tell me what you thought!

 HOW MUCH IT COSTS

 - The meals start at $8.99 per serving, and the minimum weekly order value is $49.95 (updated 3/8/21)